omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 3. *Cloud-based HSM module*: Given that compromised private keys can have catastrophic consequences for operators, we ensure that different key management approaches and standards are possible.
 High throughput hot wallet transactors like fee relayers are best managed on a Cloud-based hardware security module to be compliant with enterprise best practices.
 This implementation utilizes the MultiBaaS module along with Azure Vault.

-We support modern operational standards and run this application inside Docker container, orchestrated on Kubernetes with Google Cloud as the deployment target.
+We support modern operational standards and run this application inside a Docker container, orchestrated on Kubernetes with Google Cloud as the deployment target.
 However, infrastructure requirements can change based on the client's demand.

 #### Admin/Moderator Dashboard

-Treasury and funds management are difficult to achieve on a public blockchain, especially for platform administrators and moderators who are non-crypto native.
+Treasury and fund management are difficult to achieve on a public blockchain, especially for platform administrators and moderators who are non-crypto natives.
 We show that we can provide a highly usable abstraction for back-office operations via an admin dashboard provided on the MultiBaaS.

 Our community moderators can sign in via role-based access (RBAC) to make deposits, transactions, and Community Points distribution right on the dashboard without prior Web3 experience.
 They can have a choice to choose between non-custodial wallets such as MetaMask and Cloud HSM.